 Crochet bikinis don’t offer a lot of coverage and can come off easily when they’re worn while surfing.

-What To Look For In A Bikini Tops
+What To Look For In A Surf Bikini Tops

-When you’re shopping for a bikini top to wear when you surf it’s important to find something with thick straps to ensure it offers sufficient support and coverage.
+When you’re shopping for a surf bikini top to wear it’s important to find something with thick straps to ensure it offers sufficient support and coverage.